Which HGTV Shows Are Real? HGTV vs Reality

-Before you acquire a property, there are several steps that you have to fulfill, including;
+Before you acquire a property, there are several steps that you have to fulfill, including:

-- Inspection of the property.
+- Inspection of the property

-- Appraisal processes.
+- Appraisal processes

-- Homeowners Association resale documents.
+- Homeowners Association resale documents

-- Processing of mortgage and its approval.
+- Processing of mortgage and its approval

-- Closing processes.
+- Closing processes

 - Listing the properties for the clients to choose

-- Visiting with the clients the properties for sale.
+- Visiting the properties for sale with the clients

-- Providing information to the client regarding the property.
+- Providing information to the client regarding the property

-- Monitoring the entire process of property acquisition from start to close.
+- Monitoring the entire process of property acquisition from start to close

-Property Renovations Require Planning And Coordination
+3. Property Renovations Require Significant Planning & Coordination

-Before skipping on to the rehabilitation process, you have to get the relevant permits and inspections, procure the contractor by taking bids, and begin the work schedules.
-This may take several weeks to complete.
-With HGTV, everything works in a flash which isn’t a reality.
+The reality of real estate investing includes planning and careful coordination of the whole process.
+For example, before skipping on to the rehabilitation process, you have to get the relevant permits and inspections, procure the contractor by taking bids, and begin the work schedules.
+This can take several weeks to complete.
+With HGTV, everything works in a flash, which isn’t a reality.

-Buyers Are Not Naïve
+4. Buyers Are Not Naive